LedgerHQ/app-streaming/docs/app-encryption.md

 The encryption of an app is done through the following steps:

 1. The host (eg. Ledger Live) asks a Ledger server for the `app_hash` of the app to be encrypted.
 The Ledger server returns the `app_hash` (`SHA256(name || version || code || data)`).
-2. The host sends an APDU to the device to retrieve the keys derived this `app_hash`.
+2. The host sends an APDU to the device to retrieve the keys derived with this `app_hash`.
 The VM returns the following pieces of data:

   - The public key `DevPubKey` (issued from the private key `DevPrivKey`) derived from `ECDHSeed`
   - `KeyAES1` and `KeyHMAC1` wrapped using AES-256-CBC with the ECDH shared secret key computed from `DevPrivKey`